open-telemetry/opentelemetry-specification/specification/metrics/sdk_exporters/prometheus.md

 ## Configuration

-A Prometheus Exporter SHOULD support a configuration option to set the host metrics are served on.
+A Prometheus Exporter SHOULD support a configuration option to set the host that metrics are served on.
 The option MAY be named `host`, and MUST be `localhost` by default.

-A Prometheus Exporter SHOULD support a configuration option to set the port metrics are served on.
+A Prometheus Exporter SHOULD support a configuration option to set the port that metrics are served on.
 The option MAY be named `port`, and MUST be `9464` by default.

 A Prometheus Exporter MAY offer configuration to add resource attributes as metric attributes.